mblode/rim/README.md

   </h3>
 </div>

-This is a text editor built in Rust.
+RIM is a text editor built in Rust.
 It’s a re-implementation of [kilo](http://antirez.com/news/108) in Rust, as outlined in this [fantastic tutorial](https://viewsourcecode.org/snaptoken/kilo/index.html).
 Same as the original booklet, these blog posts guide you through all the steps to build a basic text editor, Rim.

 ## Inspiration